 Alexandra: I wanted to produce a double conceptual album for a long time but I was scared that I will be probably biting more than I could chew.
-After I had my first two solo albums released and they received very positive feedback, I concluded that it would worth it to try this double album idea and develop it.
+After I had my first two solo albums released and they received very positive feedback, I concluded that it would be worth it to try this double album idea and develop it.
 I worked on it for two and a half years and made a lot of compromises during the process therefore I am not entirely happy, especially considering my perfectionism.
 Anyway, given the circumstances, it’s overall satisfying.

 Jad: In most bands, the front-woman or front-man would be the vocalist.
 In your case, you are the leading musician and the vocals feel like another instrument in the music.
 What is the difference between your music and the traditional one in your opinion?

-Alexandra: Well, you kind of answered that in the question itself – I consider the vocals as another instrument of the full composition and this approach creates very homogenic music tissue, unlike many bands where the instruments are rather a support of the vocals and this is logical since the singing and the lyrics transfer the message of the song.
+Alexandra: Well, you kind of answered that in the question itself – I consider the vocals as another instrument of the full composition and this approach creates very homogenous music tissue, unlike many bands where the instruments are rather a support of the vocals and this is logical since the singing and the lyrics transfer the message of the song.
 I’ve always been more focused on instrumental music and this has shaped me into the kind of composer, who prefers the voice integrated equally into the instruments.

 Jad: When you’re in your domain, you get to meet a lot of people, and not all of them are good ones.
-Have you ever been in a situation were you felt you were treated in a sexist way?
+Have you ever been in a situation where you felt you were treated in a sexist way?

 Alexandra: I’ve received a lot of negativity and condescension but the positive treatment always surpasses them significantly so it definitely helps in learning to ignore the negativity.
-Of course, in the beginning it’s quite harmful and one pays a lot of attention to the attackers and this could deviate the inner perspective into a very destructive direction.
-I believe that this is one of the key points leading to the “I will never be good enough.” mindset in many girls fighting for a place in a man-dominated field and consequently they often give up.
-Fortunately, this is changing in a positive way in the last years.
+Of course, in the beginning, it’s quite harmful and one pays a lot of attention to the attackers and this could deviate the inner perspective into a very destructive direction.
+I believe that this is one of the key points leading to the “I will never be good enough.” mindset in many girls fighting for a place in a man dominated field and consequently they often give up.
+Fortunately, this is changing in a positive way in the last few years.

 Jad: Do you remember the first time you performed live on stage in front of an audience?
 Can you tell us about it?
 How many people were there?
 How did it feel?

-Alexandra: I started with classical guitar when I was almost 8-year-old and after about a year later, it was my first public performance.
+Alexandra: I started with classical guitar when I was almost 8-year-old and about a year later, it was my first public performance.
 The audience wasn’t big – probably 30-40 people, consisting mostly of other kids’ parents.
-However, it was really terrifying – I was so stressed out that my stomach had shrinked into a tiny wiggling rubber ball and I had the feeling that I will either throw up or blackout… or both.
-I’ve always been a strongly introverted character and all kinds of public exposure is bothering me.
-Frankly, I still have a stage fright to a certain degree but meditation and focus help to overcome it and take the best out of it.
-Fear makes you more cautious and if you use it as a tool it can be beneficial to a better performance.
+However, it was really terrifying – I was so stressed out that my stomach had shrunk into a tiny wiggling rubber ball and I had the feeling that I will either throw up or blackout… or both.
+I’ve always been a strongly introverted character and all kinds of public exposure are bothering me.
+Frankly, I still have a stage fright to a certain degree but meditation and focus help to overcome it and make the best out of it.
+Fear makes you more cautious and if you use it as a tool it can be beneficial to better performance.

 Jad: What is your favourite part about your job as an artist and what is your least favourite part?